Irregular periods or ovulation disorders, meaning that you ovulate infrequently or not at all, are a common reason for having difficulties conceiving.

 The follicle from which the egg was released now begins to make progesterone.
 This hormone enables the lining of the uterus to provide nutrition, and a site for the embryo to implant during pregnancy.
 The embryo moves along the fallopian tube and once it reaches the uterus, it hatches out of its shell about four days after fertilisation, and implants in the lining of the uterus.
 The embryo then starts to produce the pregnancy hormone, human chorionic gonadotrophin (hCG) – the hormone measured in pregnancy tests.
 The presence of this hormone drives the ovary to continue making oestrogen and progesterone to support the pregnancy.
 If fertilisation fails or does not take place, the absence of pregnancy hormone causes the ovary to stop making oestrogen and progesterone so that the levels fall.
 Without these hormones, the lining of the uterus breaks down and the next period starts.

-Common menstrual cycle abnormalities and treatments
+- Common menstrual cycle abnormalities and treatment

 Amenorrhea is the absence of menstrual periods.
 The most common causes of amenorrhea are lifestyle factors such as stress, weight loss or weight gain or excessive exercise; or hormonal imbalances caused by an underactive thyroid gland, pituitary tumor or reproductive conditions such as PCOS, hyperprolactinemia and ovarian failure or early menopause.
 Treatment will depend on the underlying cause and may include diet and lifestyle changes, hormone replacement therapy or management of the underlying condition.